April 2021. California.

 The pics below show 2 examples of driving between superchargers on major highways.
 In the top example I charged to 100% then drove 223 miles under pretty ideal conditions (212 Wh/mile).
 In the bottom I charged to about 90% then drove 163 miles with my family on board under more average conditions (261 Wh/mile).
 Weather, temp, weight, etc., all affect efficiency.
 This is true for all cars, gas and electric.

 The next chart below shows another way of looking at how road trips work in an EV.
 On our trip to the Grand Canyon we drove the 800 miles in one day and stopped at five Superchargers along the way.
 The Driving column has green battery icons that show the rated-range* of the battery pack at the start and finish of each leg – the rated-range consumed for that leg is shown in red parentheses.
-The Charging column shows range of the battery pack before and after each Supercharging session.
+The Charging column shows range of the battery pack at the start and finish of each Supercharging session.
 The number of minutes spent charging is shown in the red parentheses.
 Actual distance driven and drive time for each leg are also shown.

 (*Rated-range: the EPA estimate for how far you can drive given the amount of energy stored in your battery pack.)